jameskelly33/Flag-Quiz-MSProject2/testing.md

 1. Layout
-    * Check button arrangment is horizontal on desktop / laptop and table screen size
+    * Check button arrangement is horizontal on desktop / laptop and table screen size
-    * Check button arrangment is vertical on mobile screen.
+    * Check button arrangement is vertical on mobile screen.
     * Check all text is clear and easy to read on different screen sizes.
 2. Buttons
     * Hover over each button to check effect works.